 When to seek help

-and to an extent improve your BP problems.
+- Appropriate treatment will be recommended which will help improve sleep, prevent snoring and apnea and to an extent improve your BP problems.